 - With children aged 0-11 (or 0-16 if disabled)

-- For every £8 you pay in, the government will add an extra £2, up to £2,000 per child per year
+- For every £8 you pay into an online account, the government will add an extra £2, up to £2,000 per child per year

 Am I eligible?

-You, and any partner, must each expect to earn (on average) at least £131 per week (equal to 16 hours at the National Minimum or Living Wage).
+You, and any partner, must be over 16 and each expect to earn an average of £167 per week (equal to 16 hours at the National Minimum or Living Wage) over three months.